yale-cpsc-419-sp23/pset-1-cli/README.md

 * Encapsulate database code and print statements inside modules that can be replaced if you decide to display courses in a different fashion or retrieve the data from a different source.

 ## Input Specification
-You may assume the users of your `lux.py` and `luxdetails.py` programs are acting “in good faith”, that is, they will not intentionally provide input to your program that is corrupted, unusable, or otherwise incorrect.
+You may assume the users of your `lux.py` and `luxdetails.py` programs are acting “in good faith”.
 In particular, you may assume...

 * The user will only ever provide arguments at the command line that conform to the allowed arguments:
     * The only provided arguments will be `-h`, `-d dept`, `-a agent`, `-c cls`, and `-t title` for `lux.py`